ni/monodrive-documentation/docs/monoDrive_home/BBox-traffic-sign.md

 For example, the user may want to get a bounding box just for the face of a traffic sign for classification purposes and would otherwise like to ignore the other parts like the shaft of the sign.

-### Displaying only the sign’s bounding box of a Traffic Sign
+## Display Only the Sign's Bounding Box of a Traffic Sign

 The goal of this section is to use the existing bounding boxes on a traffic sign’s static mesh and display only the desired region of interest